hpe-storage/scod/docs/container_storage_provider/hpe_nimble_storage/index.md

 ### Provisioning parameters

-These parameters are immutable for both volume and clones once created, clones will inherit parent attributes.
+These parameters are immutable for both volumes and clones once created, clones will inherit parent attributes.

 | Parameter       | String         | Description |
 | --------------- | -------------- | ----------- |